pytorch/torchchat/README.md

 # Chat with LLMs Everywhere
-Torchchat is a compact codebase to showcase the capability of running large language models (LLMs) seamlessly across diverse platforms.
-With Torchchat, you could run LLMs from with Python, your own (C/C++) application on mobile (iOS/Android), desktop or servers.
+torchchat is a compact codebase to showcase the capability of running large language models (LLMs) seamlessly across diverse platforms.
+With torchchat, you could run LLMs from with Python, your own (C/C++) application on mobile (iOS/Android), desktop or servers.

 ## Highlights
 - Command line interaction with popular LLMs such as Llama 3, Llama 2, Stories, Mistral and more